Evaluating the Effectiveness of Personalized Medicine with Software: Data Examples

-The point of this section is to illustrate the realistic scenario that if the response model is unknown and/or covariates are unobserved, the improvement of an allocation procedure may fall short of optimal.
+The point of this section is to illustrate what happens in the real world: the response model is unknown and important measurements are missing and thus any personalized medicine model falls far short of optimal.
 However, the effort can still yield an improvement that can be clinically significant and useful in practice.

+There are many cases where our procedure will not find signal yielding improvement in patient outcomes.
+For example (1) in cases where there are many variables that are important and a small sample size.
+Clinical trials are not usually powered to find even single interaction effects, let alone many.
+The small sample size diminishes power to find the effect, similar to any statistical test.
+(2) If the true heterogeneity in the functional response cannot be approximated by a linear function.
+For instance, parabolic or sine functions cannot be represented whatsoever by best fit lines.

-In the next section, we explore using our procedure for RCT data from a real clinical trial with a latent response model.
-Thus, $\muIo^*$ is inaccessible, so the strategy is similar as found here: we approximate the response function using a reasonable model $f$, this time built from domain knowledge.
+In the next section, we use our procedure in RCT data from a real clinical trial where both these limitations apply.
+The strategy is to approximate the response function using a reasonable model $f$ built from domain knowledge and the variables at hand and hope to find demonstrate a positive, clinically meaningful $\muIo$ knowing full well it will be much smaller than $\muIo^*$.